anijs/anijs/README.md

 - Reusable code.
 - Speed of development.
 - Better integration between coders and designers.
-- The obtained code is reliable, elgant and expressive.
+- The obtained code is reliable, elegant and expressive.
 - There is no need for third party libraries.
 - Compact - around 6kb after gzipping.